Are sagging breasts inevitable after breast-feeding?

 During pregnancy, the ligaments that support your breasts might stretch as your breasts get fuller and heavier.
 This stretching might contribute to sagging breasts after pregnancy — whether or not you breast-feed your baby.
 Sagging breasts might be more noticeable with each subsequent pregnancy.

 Other factors also contribute to sagging breasts, including aging and smoking — both of which reduce skin elasticity.
-Being overweight and having large breasts can have a similar effect.
+Being overweight, losing a significant amount of weight and having large breasts can have a similar effect.

-Remember, breast-feeding is best for babies.
 Don't let a fear of sagging breasts stop you from breast-feeding.
 To help maintain the appearance of your breasts at any stage of life, make healthy lifestyle choices.
-Include physical activity in your daily routine.
+Include regular physical activity in your daily routine and maintain a healthy weight.
 Eat a healthy diet.
 If you smoke, ask your doctor to help you quit.